 Like other wills, a pour-over will nominates someone to serve as executor of the estate—that is, to wrap up the estate after your death.
 Normally, the executor's duties include gathering the assets, paying debts and taxes, and eventually transferring the assets to the beneficiaries named in the will.
 In the case of a pour-over will, however, the executor has just one job: to take all assets that pass under the will and put them into the living trust.

-You’re going to all the trouble of setting a revocable living trust to spare your family the expense and delay of probate.
+You're going to all the trouble of setting a revocable living trust to spare your family the expense and delay of probate.
 So it would defeat the purpose if a formal probate proceeding were necessary just to get assets into your living trust.
-But it’s a possibility.
-Unless your estate qualifies for probate shortcut, assets that pass through the pour-will will need to go through probate.
+But it's a possibility.
+Unless your estate qualifies for probate shortcut, assets that pass through the pour-over will still need to go through probate.

 Once the assets are held in the name of the trust, they become the responsibility of the successor trustee—the person you named in your living trust to take over at your death or incapacity.
-A successor trustee’s job is similar to that of an executor, except that that the trustee has control only over trust assets (and has no control over property that’s part of the probate estate).
+A successor trustee's job is similar to that of an executor, except that the trustee has control only over trust assets (and has no control over property that's part of the probate estate).
 Your trustee will collect trust assets, including those transferred under the terms of your pour-over will, and distribute them to the trust beneficiaries.
-A trustee, unlike an executor, doesn’t need a probate court’s approval to act.
+A trustee, unlike an executor, doesn't need a probate court's approval to act.

 The trustee will follow the instructions you left in the trust document.
 If you want all trust assets given to the beneficiaries right away, that's what the trustee will do.
 If you want the assets (or some of them) to stay in the trust, to be managed for the benefit of children or young adults, the trustee will keep them in the trust.
 In that case, the trustee will have a much more complicated job, requiring careful management, investment, and spending over a period of years.